-According to Oxford dictionary the Green Economy is “an economy based on or guided by environmentalist principles; (also) the economic sector devoted to products and services which are intended to minimize or remediate harm to the environment.”
+According to Oxford dictionary the Green Economy is “an economy based on or guided by environmentalist principles; (also) the economic sector devoted to products and services which are intended to minimise or remediate harm to the environment.”

 In other words, we could say that the Green Economy is the set of productive activities aimed at reducing the environmental impact through new energy sources, technological innovations and waste reduction.
 It is inspired by ecological sustainability and is already widespread in the world, so that an ever-increasing number of companies are already investing in Green, obtaining profitable revenues and creating Green Jobs, the employment opportunities born from the green economy.
 Furthermore, the Green Economy is not only concerned with production, but also with the impact it will have on the environment.
 Thanks to private interventions and public funding, it is possible to reduce pollution, safeguarding the ecosystem and biodiversity.